Cognitive Dissonance as the Structural Antagonist

 Active misconstruction sounds like this: I know what it looked like, but I have already built a safer explanation and I am going to live inside it.

-That second mode is far more powerful.
-It turns insecurity into labor.
+That second mode can perform more structural work.
+It turns insecurity into labour.

 Suppose the love interest appears at the protagonist’s apartment during a storm with a flashlight, a spare charger, and the exact tea she once mentioned liking.
-The material facts of the scene lean toward care.
-A less defended protagonist might interpret the gesture correctly and simply worry about what to do next.
+The material facts of the scene support an interpretation of care, though motive is not automatically settled.
+A less defended protagonist might consider that hopeful interpretation and worry about what to do next.

-But a protagonist organized around dissonance cannot afford that clarity.
-She immediately begins to reclassify the evidence.
+But a protagonist organised around dissonance may resist that possibility.
+She begins to reclassify the evidence.
 The visit becomes practicality.
 The remembered preference becomes generic kindness.
 The concern becomes duty.
-She builds a coherent counter-story from real sensory details, using reality itself as the raw material for denial.
+She builds a coherent counter-story from real sensory details, using observable facts as the raw material for a safer explanation.

 That is the point at which doubt stops being a feeling and starts becoming structure.